Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 - There has been a major change in the baby’s routine

-- A change in your breastmilk taste
+- There is a change in your breast milk taste

 During a nursing strike, a baby may seem to want to nurse, but then may resist.